The Allocation Mind-set

 You buy the same equipment as your competitors.
 You hire from the same labor pool.
 The only difference is how you think.
 Unfortunately, you and your competitors also think the same way.
 So you are left to compete in a market where, from your customers’ perspective, you’re all the same.
 So they make decisions mostly based on price.

-Let me explain some of the common ways our thinking goes wrong and the negative effect this wrong thinking can have on your business.
+Let me explain the NEXT common way our thinking goes wrong and the negative effect this wrong thinking can have on your business.

 The allocation mind-set is where we believe that in order to ensure we are going to make a profit, we have to allocate some portion of our overhead to “product cost”.
 The idea is that if every product we sell absorbs some of our costs, then we will know at what point we are making money and we can better ensure that we cover all our costs.

 So when we calculate the “gross margin” (GM) of a product it looks something like this:

 Where COGS (Cost of Goods Sold) typically include raw materials and the direct labor used to create the product or deliver the service.
 (Some companies may allocate more than direct labor, but this is the most common allocated cost.)

 But if you think about it, direct labor really is NOT a variable cost, unless you pay piece rate.
 And this is true for both manufacturers and service providers (again unless you pay piece rate – which is very rare).
 You are going to pay your employees this week whether you sell something or not.

 It is this allocation of direct labor to COGS that is what I’m referring to as the “allocation mind-set”.
 The amount of direct labor allocated to a product/service is usually based on annual volume assumptions and the estimated time a particular job will take.

 This means that the allocation of direct labor costs to a job or opportunity influences your decisions:

 · Which customers get preferential treatment.